graylewis/GPT-AA/README.md

     * -q="Answer to be graded" or --query="Answer to be graded" This argument provides an answer to be graded against the configuration file's examples. e.g. >> python index.py --query="This is the answer to be graded"

+  * Index.py also defaults to prompts when command lines arguments are not provided, although arguments are the preferred way to input the parameters.

 # Technical Advancements